 Replacing an interior stairway system is a big step for a homeowner.
 Literally.
-However, with the help of a building professional, the stunning transformation results make it worth the effort.
+However, with the help of a custom home builder, the stunning transformation results make it worth the effort.
 To make the job easier, industry experts offer a variety of recommendations, from design style to technical details, to make an interior stairway replacement a focal point in the home.

 Make a Big Impact

 “A stairway renovation can be the show-stopping element that makes the biggest impact on your entryway,” says Tamara Day, host of HGTV’s Bargain Mansions television show.
 “Oftentimes stairways are overlooked, which is a mistake.”

 Day suggests that the stairway presents an opportunity to be both bold and dramatic with your personal style.
 “I like to consider the spindles (or balusters) as the repetitive element that adds drama,” says Day.
 “If your house is traditional, try going a bit modern with the spindles to layer the style.
 If there’s lots of woodwork in the entry, add in a painted handrail for contrast.
 If you have tile flooring, go for a wooden railing and spindles to warm up the space.
 Overall though, make sure you fall in love with the details … they truly make the design!”

 Martin Crandell, owner of Martin Stairways in Calif., agrees with many of the points made by Day.
 “People need to consider the flooring in the area around the stairs,” says Crandell, who installs more than 100 stair systems each year.
 “Most of the time there’s wood flooring, and the idea is to have your stairway either match or really contrast the wood species.”